python/cpython/Doc/library/enum.rst

 IntEnum
 ^^^^^^^

-A variation of :class:`Enum` is provided which is also a subclass of :class:`int`.
+The first variation of :class:`Enum` that is provided is also a subclass of :class:`int`.
 Members of an :class:`IntEnum` can be compared to integers;
 by extension, integer enumerations of different types can also be compared to each other::